JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Introduction

-The paper is structured as follows.
-In Section \ref{sec:relworks} we discuss related work.
-Then, in Section \ref{sec:json} we provide a quick overview of JSON and JSON Schema.
-Next, in Section \ref{sec:WGinclusion} we describe the witness-generation-based approach, and, in Section~\ref{sec:rulebased}, we describe the rule-based inclusion approach\hide{ and focus, in particular, on that of Habib et al.\ \cite{DBLP:conf/issta/HabibSHP21}}.
-In Section \ref{sec:refutational} we present our inclusion algorithm, focusing on its correctness and completeness, while in Section~\ref{sec:efficiency} we show that, in the rule-provable cases, it is as efficient as the rule-based approach.
-In Section \ref{sec:expeval} we present an extensive experimental evaluation that validates our claims of efficiency and completeness.
-In Section \ref{sec:concl}, we draw our conclusions.
+\emph{Paper Outline.} \iflong{The paper is structured as follows.} In Section \ref{sec:relworks} we discuss related work.
+In Section \ref{sec:json} we provide a quick overview of JSON Schema.
+In Sections \ref{sec:WGinclusion} and ~\ref{sec:rulebased}, we describe the wit\-ness-generation-based approach, and the rule-based inclusion approach\hide{ and focus, in particular, on that of Habib et al.~\cite{DBLP:conf/issta/HabibSHP21}}.
+In Section \ref{sec:refutational} we present our inclusion algorithm.
+In Section~\ref{sec:efficiency} we show that, in the rule-provable cases, it is as efficient as the rule-based approach.
+In Section~\ref{sec:expeval} we present an experimental evaluation validating our claims of efficiency and completeness.
+In Section~\ref{sec:concl}, we draw our conclusions.